drfreder/pandemic-pub-bias/README.md

 ![](README_files/figure-gfm/2020%20analysis-1.png)<!-- -->

-The numbers of male authors of arXiv preprints have increased through early 2020, while numbers of female authors of arXiv preprints have almost plateaued during the pandemic.
+The number of male authors of arXiv preprints has increased through early 2020, while the number of female authors of arXiv preprints has almost plateaued during the pandemic.

 ## bioRxiv submissions